basho/basho_docs/README.md

 You can treat the basho_docs repo much like you would a code repo.
 You can contribute in two ways: 1) submit a new [issue](https://github.com/basho/basho_docs/issues), or 2) (bonus points) make a change and submit a pull request.
 To make a change (be it a typo fix or entirely new page full of Python client code snippets) follow these instructions:

-1. Download a copy of the docs to your local machine:
+1. Download a copy of the docs to your local machine

 	```
 	git clone https://github.com/basho/basho_docs.git